Terminatt/kalendarz-app/README.md

 After cloning the application, from inside root directory, you need to create Python virtual environment and activate it.
 After that you need to install Python packages.
 ```
-// Assuimg we're in root directory
+// Assuming we're in root directory

 python3 -m venv env // Create virtual env